Book review: Une Histoire Américaine

-The title translates as An American Story and it’s the tale of our very own Rat Pack, a nickname which is rendered here charmingly as la bande de rats.
+We are holding in our hands Une Histoire Américaine, the handsome new book from French historian Georges Ayache.
+The title translates as An American Story and it’s the tale of our very own Rat Pack, a nickname which is rendered charmingly here as la bande de rats.

 Une Histoire Américaine arrives through the kindness of the Paris publishing house Editions Choiseul, which didn’t seem to mind that our French is limited to words like baguette and Brigitte Bardot.
 No matter!
 If they’re game, so are we.

 Mr. Ayache starts things off with a bang on the very first page:

 “Dépêche-toi, Phil.
 Notre gosier va se dessécher avant même que tu n’aies appuyé sur ton satané déclencheur!”